-Using Sun Performance Library Signal Processing Routines
+Using Oracle Solaris Studio Performance Library Signal Processing Routines

-The discrete Fourier transform (DFT) has always been an important analytical tool in many areas in science and engineering.
+The discrete Fourier transform (DFT) has always been an important analytical tool in many areas of science and engineering.
 However, it was not until the development of the fast Fourier transform (FFT) that the DFT became widely used.
 This is because the DFT requires $O(N^2)$ computations, while the FFT only requires $O(N\log_2 N)$ operations.

-Sun Performance Library contains a set of routines that computes the FFT, related FFT operations, such as convolution and correlation, and trigonometric transforms.
+Oracle Solaris Studio Performance Library contains a set of routines that computes the FFT, related FFT operations, such as convolution and correlation, and trigonometric transforms.